Local analysis of fast magnetic reconnection: Fast magnetic reconnection

 Traditional reconnection theory \cite{Hesse-Cassak2020}, including plasmoid theory \cite{plasmoid}, Figure \ref{fig:plasmoid}, has not focused on how such an intense current can be produced in a timely manner, but rather how it can be maintained assuming its presence as an initial condition.

-Although one can find cases in which the current density will become singular on a surface in the limit as time goes to infinity, the required time is long.
+As discussed in Section \ref{sec:surface distortion}, one can find cases in which the current density will become singular on a surface in the limit as time goes to infinity, but the required time can be too long to explain fast reconnection.
 The required time for a current to concentrate in a thin layer about a surface depends on how long is required for a shear Alfv\'en wave propagating along magnetic field lines to cover the region enclosed by this layer \cite{Rec-example,Boozer:surf2022}.

 What is the range of applicability of traditional reconnection theory?
 In systems with only two non-trivial spatial coordinates, there is no real alternative.
 But, the applicability of traditional reconnection theory to three-dimensional systems is far from obvious when the magnetic Reynolds number $R_m$ is large.
 The intrinsic reconnection described in Section \ref{sec:intrinsic} would be expected to arise and fundamentally change the magnetic evolution when the current density is smaller by a factor $R_m/\ln{R_m}\approx 4\times10^8$ when $R_m=10^{10}$.